microsoft/InnerEye-DeepLearning/README.md

 conda env create --file environment.yml conda activate InnerEye
 ```
+If you are struggling with that on a Windows machine, please [continue reading here](docs/WSL.md).

 Now try to run the HelloWorld segmentation model - that's a very simple model that will train for 2 epochs on any
 machine, no GPU required.
 You need to set the `PYTHONPATH` environment variable to point to the repository root first.
 Assuming that your current directory is the repository root folder, on Linux `bash` that is: